 Ingredients

 There are three components for these cranberry cheesecake bars: a graham cracker crust, orange cranberry jam, and the creamy cheesecake filling.
-This is a egg-free recipe, so if you normally can't enjoy cheesecake due to an egg allergy these are for you!
+This is an egg-free recipe, so if you normally can't enjoy cheesecake due to an egg allergy these are for you!

-Graham Crackers: Choose your favorite brand here, and shake things up with cinnamon grahams, gingerbread cookies, or vanilla wafers if plain graham crackers aren't your favorite.
+- Graham Crackers: Choose your favorite brand here, and shake things up with cinnamon grahams, gingerbread cookies, or vanilla wafers if plain graham crackers aren't your favorite.

-Granulated Sugar: Plain white sugar is used to sweeten the crust as well as make the orange cranberry jam.
+- Granulated Sugar: Plain white sugar is used to sweeten the crust as well as make the orange cranberry jam.

-Salted Butter: Butter makes the crust bake up into a sturdy layer and, when chilled, helps the bars slice beautifully.
+- Salted Butter: Butter makes the crust bake up into a sturdy layer and, when chilled, helps the bars slice beautifully.

-Orange Zest and Juice: Zest two oranges (wash them first!) and use half the zest for the orange cranberry jam and the remainder for the cheesecake filling.
+- Orange Zest and Juice: Zest two oranges (wash them first!) and use half the zest for the orange cranberry jam and the remainder for the cheesecake filling.
 Then juice the oranges for your jam.

-Cream Cheese: Use full-fat cream cheese here!
+- Cream Cheese: Use full-fat cream cheese here!
 The rich and creamy texture depends on it.
 Soften it on your countertop for a bit for easier mixing, especially if you'll be using a hand mixer instead of a food processor.

-Greek Yogurt: Yogurt gives the cheesecake filling a subtle tang and keeps it from being too heavy.
+- Greek Yogurt: Yogurt gives the cheesecake filling a subtle tang and keeps it from being too heavy.

-Vanilla Extract: A light vanilla flavor is always welcome and rounds out the cheesecake filling well.
+- Vanilla Extract: A light vanilla flavor is always welcome and rounds out the cheesecake filling well.

 Prepare the Graham Cracker Crust

 Prepare your 9" x 13" baking pan by first lining it with a long sheet of parchment paper.
 Leave enough excess so that you have "handles" at both long edges of your pan as I show in the photo above.
 This will help in removal of the bars before slicing later.
+Spray the parchment and the pan with a light layer of cooking spray

 Combine the graham crackers, melted butter, and six tablespoons of sugar in a food processor and process until the crumbs are fine.
 Scrape down the sides and pulse a few more times to make sure everything is well-combined.

 Pour the graham cracker mixture into your prepared pan and press the crumbs into a flat, compacted, even layer.
 I like to use the bottom of a measuring cup or glass to help make a smooth layer.
+Bake the crust for 10 minutes and then remove from the oven and set aside.

 Prepare the Orange Cranberry Jam